A Hitchhiker's Guide to Understanding Performances of Two-Class Classifiers: Supplementary Material

 \subsection{Software Description}

 The \emph{Python Jupyter Notebook} generates a comprehensive report related to the illustration of this paper, featuring all the tiles presented in the paper and more.
+It takes as input a list of two-class classification performances (\ie, the values of $\aPerformance(\{\aSample\})$, for all $\aSample \in \{\sampleTN, \sampleFP, \sampleFN, \sampleTP\}$).
 The various tiles are obtained by integrating two types of information.
 The first involves point-specific data, such as the value of a ranking score, a rank, an entity, or a correlation value, as detailed in this paper.
 This is achieved by discretizing the \tile{} using a grid size parameter along the two axis, $a$ and $b$, and mapping the respective data, accordingly to the ranking scores in the \tile{}, to a point $(a,b)$.
 The second type, relevant when priors are fixed (\ie, when all compared performances have the same class priors), pertains to area-based information.
 The algorithm used to identify these areas of interest, described in \paperB, determines the areas (and their respective boundaries) within the \tile{} where an entity holds a specific rank (typically, the first or the last) without requiring a discretization of the \tile{}.
 The hatched areas on the various tiles provided in the paper (\eg, the \valueTile{} or \rankingTile{}) are drawn using this algorithm, as well as the white boundary lines on the \baselineTile{} and the \SOTATile{}.